 Dogs: not allowed on trails or beaches, only at Vista Point picnic area

 Jepson Trail begins at the upper level of the parking lot (the lot near the picnic area, not the one at Heart’s Desire).
 The entire mile of Jepson Trail climbs up the hill, but it’s a gentle climb.
-At the first trail marker, we turned onto Johnstone Trail.
-Early on, we had to cross a paved private road, but it was easy to spot the trail on the other side.
-Then Johnstone Trail split – we went left towards Pebble Beach.
-It’s flat then an easy downhill.
-A little over a mile on Johnstone, we took a right turn onto the short out-and-back trail to Pebble Beach.
+At the first trail marker, continue onto Johnstone Trail.
+You’ll have to cross a paved private road, but it’s easy to spot the trail on the other side and the trail is well-marked.
+You Johnstone Trail splits, with the right fork going towards Shell Beach; go left towards Pebble Beach.
+Then Johnstone Trail splits again – here, take a little detour to the right towards Pebble Beach.

-After a quick break for pictures, we turned around to rejoin Johnstone Trail, which follows the shoreline.
-We kept on Johnstone past the picnic areas and parking lot, all the way to Heart’s Desire Beach.
-Then we returned via Johnstone to the parking lot.
+After a quick break for pictures or a snack, turn around to rejoin Johnstone Trail, which follows the shoreline.
+Keep on Johnstone past the picnic areas and parking lot, all the way to Heart’s Desire Beach.
+Then return via Johnstone to the parking lot.

 Gallery